modelscope/FunASR/runtime/llama.cpp/README.md

   -m sensevoice-small-f16.gguf -a sample.wav --backend cuda
 ```

-`--backend cpu` remains the default and is what the current cross-platform
+`--backend cpu` remains the default and is what the portable cross-platform
 prebuilt binaries use.
+Tagged runtime releases also publish a
+`funasr-llamacpp-windows-x64-cuda.zip` package when the Windows CUDA release job
+passes; it requires an NVIDIA driver compatible with the CUDA Toolkit version
+configured by that release job and targets CUDA architecture 86.
+Build from source
-A binary built without `-DGGML_CUDA=ON` exits with a clear
+for other GPU architectures.
+A binary built without `-DGGML_CUDA=ON` exits with a
-message if `--backend cuda` is requested.
+clear message if `--backend cuda` is requested.

 ## Build (shared)
 ```bash